Social determinants of health

 The World Health Organization says that "the social determinants can be more important than health care or lifestyle choices in influencing health." and "This unequal distribution of health-damaging experiences is not in any sense a 'natural' phenomenon but is the result of a toxic combination of poor social policies, unfair economic arrangements [where the already well-off and healthy become even richer and the poor who are already more likely to be ill become even poorer], and bad politics."
+Some commonly accepted social determinants include gender, race, economics, education, employment, housing, and food access/security.
+There is debate about which of these are most important.